Python-Test-Engineer/conf42-ai-agents/NOTES.md

 I am using Gradio as a UI for this example and we can see that we have some data in the FAQ list.

-Obviously, this can be more involved and use structured in puts from associated form fields, but for now lets assume that we have extracted the relevant information.
+Obviously, this can be more involved and use structured inputs from associated form fields, but for now lets assume that we have extracted the relevant information.

+This highlights an important point that we don't need to use LLMs for Agents.
+If we can get structured data from a form, then it is more deterministic to do so.
+LLMs are very useful for converting Natural Language inputs to structured data.

 This is RAG or Retrieval Augmented Generation, where we 'augment' the query with the relevant data and then the LLM 'generates' the response based on the query, the data and the prompt.
+We tend to see RAG with vector databases and semantic search but RAG is essentially augmenting the LLM with our own data to 'train' it or 'fine tune'.

 We can see that we can create a powerful AI Agent that can answer questions based on the data in the FAQ list.

-We can further extend this to be a ROUTER to provide a sense of autonomy to the app.
-We know the overall workflow of the app but not how it goes from beginniong to end.
+We can further extend this to be a type of ROUTER or *if/else* statement to provide a sense of autonomy to the app - it will direct the flow of the app.
+We can have 'Human in the Loop' at any stage so that we restrict the flow to approved paths.

+ We know the overall workflow of the app but not how it goes from beginning to end.
 We no longer micro-manage the app but delegate steps to the AI Agent, very much like we might manage a team member - mciro-manage or use delegation.

 In this example, we can let the AI Agent decide the next step to take.

-This was an example I had a codebar where a student wanted to get a job in AI/Python.
+This was an example I had at a codebar coaching session where a student wanted to get a job in AI/Python.

 I asked if they had an AI department where they currently worked and they said NO.

-When I asked what they did, the would be the person people went to for help in deciding which report to run and then they would run it.
+When I asked what they did, they would be the person people went to for help in deciding which report to run and then they would run it and send them the final report.

 I said to them that they could create an AI version of themself for when they were away.
 The app could offer a chatbot type interaction, along with a set of structured form fields like date-to etc and then select the best report and run it.

-When they said "Replace me out of a job!"
-I said "yes and you will have a new job as head of the AI dept".
+When they said "And replace me out of a job!"
+I said "yes..you will have a new job as head of the AI dept team".

+Let's look at `04_agent_router.ipynb` as a very basic example of what they could do...I have included aditional non-relevant reports/actions for demonstration purposes.

 We have not yet seen a multi agent scenario but I would describe this as everyday Python where we can use a range of Software Design Patterns like Author, Pub/Sub, Finite State Machine etc.

 We will take a look at this later.

+I think we can see that what we call these things - Agents, Tools, Routers - is quite arbitrary and merely a convenience for what works for us.
+At the end of the day, everything in Python is an OBJECT, so we can use whatever we want.

 # Tools

-`04_tools.ipynb` shows not just how we define tools but also how an Agent can decide which one to take.
+`05_tools.ipynb` shows not just how we define tools but also how an Agent can decide which one to take.
 It is another example of the Router pattern.
 This can be refactored into separate Ai Agents to be more Pythonic but there are cases where we might want an AI Agent to have a range of tools availabe rather than route to another Agent.
 It is the classic case of how much refactoring serves us best.

 Let's go through this example.